-4.2 Resummed contributions to the expansion in 2 - D up to fourth order which contributes to first order in 2 - D. To second order one needs in addition
+4.2.
+Resummed contributions to the expansion in 2 - D up to fourth order

 We are now almost in the position to state all resummed contributions up to fourth order in 2 - D. Let us first state all necessary diagrams: